ibexa/documentation-developer/docs/getting_started/install_manually.md

     Only installation on Linux is fully supported.

-    Installations on macOS or Windows can only be used for development or experimentally.
+    Installations on macOS or Windows can only be used for development.

 ## Available distributions